-Although Logitech's first foray into surround sound headsets sounds incredible, compatibility issues with certain games and the lack of fine-grained control seen in every other G-series product leaves a lot to be desired for the asking price.
+Although Logitech's first foray into surround sound headsets sounds incredible, compatibility issues with certain games and the lack of fine-grained control seen in every other G-series product leaves something to be desired.

 If there’s one thing I love, it’s product reviews that shatter my pre-existing conceptions of how things work.
 Logitech G35 headset for gamers does just that, offering an immersive 7.1 soundscape over two physical channels that you wouldn’t believe until you’ve actually heard it.
 I’ve documented to great lengths the strengths and pitfalls of this particular headset and you can read all about them in my review below.